Edward-Khaymanov/External-Resource-Loader/README.md

 # External Resource Loader
-The External Resource Loader is a tool that helps you configure UNITY to load mods/resources from a local disk using unity addresables
+External Resource Loader is a tool that helps you configure UNITY to load mods/resources from a local disk using unity addresables

 ## Requirements